GollyGood/dstack/cookbooks/local-cookbooks/utils/README.md

 `http://phpmyadmin.<full-domain>`.
 This may be modified by the `utils::phpmyadmin::domain` attribute.

-The user name and passwor are the same as MySQL's root user's.
+The user name and password are the same as MySQL's root user's.

 user name: root
 password: password